MannLabs/alphatims/README.md

 ### 0.3.0

-  * FEAT: introduction of global mz calibration.
+  * FEAT: Introduction of global mz calibration.
-  * FEAT: introduction of dia_cycle for diaPASEF.
+  * FEAT: Introduction of dia_cycle for diaPASEF.
+  * FEAT: Introduction of library class.
+  * FEAT: Introduction of dummy Thermo class.

 ### 0.2.8